christian-konrad/chronicle-db-on-raft-thesis/src/04b_implementation_previous_work.md

 ##### Zookeeper

-- Is Primary-Copy Replication (TODO refer to 03a)
-- External agent
-- Provides a risk as a single point of failure
-- Ends up in Primary-Secondary Replication
+See [@sec:zookeeper]

-- Discontinued in KIP-500: Self-Managed Meta Quorum with Raft, see next section
+Discontinued in KIP-500: Self-Managed Meta Quorum with Raft, see next section

-- TODO provide the reasoning from Apache here why Zookeeper is considered bad vs. raft/self-organized quorum
+TODO provide the reasoning from Apache here why Zookeeper is considered bad vs. raft/self-organized quorum

-- Zookeeper is used in some/many (?) other Apache Projects:
+Zookeeper is used in some/many (?) other Apache Projects:
 - https://mesos.apache.org/

 ##### KIP-500: Replace ZooKeeper with a Self-Managed Metadata Quorum (Raft)